-Separateblendfunctionswaspro-moted from the GL_EXT_blend_equation_separateextension.
-Note that blendequation LOGIC_OP is not supported unless the GL_EXT_blend_logic_opextension is supported;sion is supported;LOGIC_OP was inadvertently included in the initial release of theOpenGL 2.0 Specification.
+Separateblendfunctionswaspro-moted from the GL_EXT_blend_equation_separate extension.
+Note that blendequation LOGIC_OP is not supported unless the GL_EXT_blend_logic_op extension is supported; LOGIC_OP was inadvertently included in the initial release of theOpenGL 2.0 Specification.

-I.6 Separate Stencil
+L.6 Separate Stencil

 Separate stencil functionality may be defined for the front and back faces of primitives, improving performance of shadow volume and Constructive Solid Geometry rendering algorithms.